awsdocs/aws-codeartifact-user-guide/doc_source/connect-repo.md

 # Connect to a repository<a name="connect-repo"></a>

 After you have configured your profile and credentials to authenticate to your AWS account, decide which repository to use in CodeArtifact\.
 You have the following options:
 + Create a repository\.
-For instructions, see [Creating a Repository](create-repo.md)\.
+For more information, see [Creating a Repository](create-repo.md)\.
 + Use a repository that already exists in your account\.
 You can use the `list-repositories` command to find the repositories created in your AWS account\.
+For more information, see [](list-repos.md)\.
 + Use a repository in a different AWS account\.
 For more information, see [Repository policies](repo-policies.md)\.

 ## Use a package manager client<a name="using-a-package-manager-client"></a>